eggstoastbacon/PowerShell--Eggjobs-Dynamic-Job-Function/README.md

 // $myjobvar needs to be used in your command as a placeholder for an item in your record array.

 Command is more than one line?
-Create a variable with your command as a string in parenthesis and pass the variable to command, just make sure to include $myjobvar where necessary.
+Create a variable with your command as a string in single quotes and pass the variable to command, just make sure to include $myjobvar where necessary.

 example: